simonbengtsson/skrivla/README.md

 The easiest way to use Skrivla is to [install it on Luvabase](https://luvabase.com/apps/skrivla/install).
 On Luvabase authentication is managed for you.

 You can also [Deploy to Cloudflare](https://deploy.workers.cloudflare.com/?url=https://github.com/simonbengtsson/skrivla) and protect your Skrivla instance with [Cloudflare Access](https://developers.cloudflare.com/cloudflare-for-platforms/cloudflare-for-saas/security/secure-with-access).
+Direct Cloudflare deployment comes with some asterixes however: Everyone who should read or write to a document needs to be allowed in Cloudflare Access (no public doc editing) and the MCP server (ChatGPT integration etc) does not work.

 ## Stack